searchspring/snap/docs/TEMPLATES_THEMING.md

 | `themes.global.overrides` | Component and layout overrides | Object | - |

-* Note: Also applicable to themes that are not the `global` theme.
+\* Note: Also applicable to themes that are not the `global` theme.
 Ie. `themes.customTheme`

 #### Theme `extends`
-When using Snap Templates you are typically expecting a template to already be defined.
 The `extends` property is the base theme name to start from and will already contain variables, breakpoint overrides, and component props by default (unless choosing a blank theme)

 #### Theme `resultComponent`
 The `resultComponent` property allows you to specify a custom component for rendering results within a theme.
 If not defined, the default `Result` component will be used.
 You can set this property at the theme level to establish a default for all features using that theme.
-The custom component should be declared in the `components` section of your configuration.
+If using a custom component, it must be declared in the `components` section of your configuration.

 #### Theme `variables`